Creating A Temple

 He [Klemp] claims to be the perfect master.
 The perfect master can ask unswerving loyalty of his devotees. —Tal Brooke from the Spiritual Counterfeits Project

 “If Eckankar comes here, I will remove my family from this community.
-If they have a church here, that means they’re going to move here, and I will not have my children going to school with people who believe what they believe” —Janice Duininck, Chanhassen Resident7
+If they have a church here, that means they’re going to move here, and I will not have my children going to school with people who believe what they believe” —Janice Duininck, Chanhassen Resident

 At a Chanhassen Planning Commission meeting on March 1, 1989, the group voted 4-1 to approve Eckankar’s request for a permit to build its religious complex on the purchased Lake Ann land.
-The Commission listened to nearly two and a half hours of “pleas from residents urging that the application be denied because they feared construction of the church would lower the property values of nearby homes and bring a cult to the shores of Lake Ann."5
+The Commission listened to nearly two and a half hours of “pleas from residents urging that the application be denied because they feared construction of the church would lower the property values of nearby homes and bring a cult to the shores of Lake Ann."

 We are community-minded.
 We join with the people where we live.
 We are not communal.
-We do not push our beliefs on anyone at all” —Toni Lucas, executive secretary in the office of Eckankar’s president8
+We do not push our beliefs on anyone at all” —Toni Lucas, executive secretary in the office of Eckankar’s president

 -